William Beckwith McInnes: Late life

 McInnes suffered from an imperfect heart all his life.
 On 30 November 1937 around midnight the car he was driving struck and killed a pedestrian, James Lowrey, on Brunswick Street in Fitzroy.
 At the inquest evidence was brought forward that a drug (Luminal) he was taking for the condition could have affected his driving and been responsible for his staggering and not remembering details of the accident.
 He was not convicted of any offence.

-His general health became affected and in July 1939 he resigned his position as master of the National Gallery art school.
-He died on 9 November 1939.
-He married Violet Muriel Musgrave in 1915, a capable flower painter, who survived him with four sons and two daughters.